NFL playoff picture: Projecting the seeds & matchups for AFC, NFC brackets Week 16 - Up News Info

 Current NFL playoff picture

-Here’s how the standings in both conferences break down entering Week 16, along with the other teams that have yet to be mathematically eliminated.
+Here’s how the standings in both conferences break down entering Sunday Night Football in Week 16, along with the other teams that have yet to be mathematically eliminated.

 |Seed